Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

-\textbf{Remark on the ``gate 3 condition''.} In \FSOne, in the setting of $\Gamma=F_n$, the definition of a foldable map $f \from S \to T$ had an additional requirement, the following ``gate 3 condition'': for any vertex $p \in S$ of valence~$\ge 3$ the map $f$ has at least three gates at~$p$.
+\emph{Remark on the ``gate 3 condition''.} In \FSOne, in the setting of $\Gamma=F_n$, the definition of a foldable map $f \from S \to T$ had an additional requirement, the following ``gate 3 condition'': for any vertex $p \in S$ of valence~$\ge 3$ the map $f$ has at least three gates at~$p$.
 Here we follow Bestvina and Feighn \cite{BestvinaFeighn:subfactor} to the extent of weakening the definition of \FSOne\ by dropping the ``gate 3 condition''.
-In what follows we will occasionally explain how this change effects the proofs.
-For the most part these are desirable changes, but see after the statement of Lemma~\ref{LemmaCoarseRetract} for a significant exception.
-For the present moment, we point out two desirable effects of dropping the gate 3 condition.
+In what follows we will occasionally explain how this change effects proofs.
+For the most part these are desirable changes, but there are occasional exceptions; see after the statement of Lemma~\ref{LemmaCoarseRetract} for a significant exception.
+Two desirable effects of dropping the gate 3 condition are as follows.
 First, it allows for a broader collection of fold sequences in the free splitting complex; this was an important motivation for dropping that condition in \cite{BestvinaFeighn:subfactor}.
 Second, the interpolation of the previous paragraph does not generally work when foldable maps are required to satisfy the gate~3 condition.

 The following commonly used relativization tool is an immediate consequence of Lemma~\ref{LemmaRealCollapse}~\pref{ItemRCFFtoFS}:

 \begin{lemma} If $S \in \FS(\Gamma;\A)$ and $T \in \FS(\Gamma)$, and if there exists a map $f \from S \to T$, then $T \in \FS(\Gamma;\A)$. \end{lemma}